Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 qsub ./Scripts/markdups_run_parallel.pbs
 ```

-Output will be a duplicate-marked BAM in the previously created `./workdir/Align_to_assembly` per-sample directories.
+Output will be a duplicate-marked BAM plus index in the previously created `./workdir/Align_to_assembly` per-sample directories.

 ##### 6.4.3 Count reads mapping to ARGs with HTseq count